Python vs Ruby for Coding Interviews: One Missing Data Structure Decides It

 The Heap Problem Is the Actual Deciding Factor

-Heaps appear in roughly a third of medium and hard algorithm problems.
-Top-K elements.
-Dijkstra's algorithm.
-Merging K sorted lists.
-The sliding window median.
-Task scheduler variants.
+Heaps show up across a long list of common interview patterns: top-K elements, Dijkstra's algorithm, merging K sorted lists, the sliding window median, task scheduler variants.
 If you've done a month of DSA prep, you've already hit five or six problems where a heap was the right tool.
+See the top heap problems list for how often this pattern actually appears.

 Three lines to get a working priority queue. heapify converts an existing list in O(n). nlargest and nsmallest handle the top-K pattern directly.